 There are many shrines in Kyoto that represent Japan to the world, like the Fushimi Inari Grand Shrine and Heian Jingu.

-20. Witness The Impressive Vermilion Torii Gates At Fushimi Inari, Which Bring Business Prosperity!
+19. Fushimi Inari Shrine - Witness The Impressive Vermilion Torii Gates That Bring Business Prosperity!

 The grand shrine Fushimi Inari is the main shrine of all 30,000 Inari shrines nationwide.
 Said to be the home of the god which brings success in business and abundant harvests, the shrine has had faithful supplicants paying homage from 711 until now.
 The thousand torii gates are very popular with tourists.